dkandalov/kotlin-99/readme.md

 ## Graphs

+(Warning!
+The introductory text below is quite long.
+If you are familiar with graphs, you might just look at source code in [Graph.kt](https://github.com/dkandalov/kotlin-99/blob/master/src/org/kotlin99/Graph.kt).)

 A [graph](https://en.wikipedia.org/wiki/Graph_(discrete_mathematics))
 is defined as a set of nodes and a set of edges, where each edge is a pair of nodes.